The Transient Cost of Learning in Queueing Systems: Warm-up model: single-queue multi-Server systems

 A single-queue multi-server system is specified by a tuple $(\set{K},\lambda,\bolds{\mu})$.
 There is one queue of jobs and a set of servers $\set{K}$ with $|\set{K}| = K$.
 The arrival rate of jobs is $\lambda$, that is, in each period there is a probability $\lambda$ that a new job arrives to the queue.
 The service rate of a server $k \in \set{K}$, that is, the probability it successfully serves the job it is scheduled to work on, is $\mu_k$.
 Let $Q(t)$ be the number of jobs at the start of period $t$.
 Initially there is no job and $Q(1) = 0$.

 Figure~\ref{fig:single-queue} summarizes the events that occur in each period $t$.
-If there is no job in the queue, i.e., $Q(t)=0$, then the DM selects no server; to ease notation, they select the null server $J(t)=\perp$.\footnote{Compared to common assumptions in the literature, e.g., \cite{StahlbuhkSM21,FreundLW22,YangSrikantYing}, this makes for a more challenging setting as algorithms cannot learn service rates by querying servers in periods when they have no jobs.} Otherwise, the DM selects a server $J(t)\in\set{K}$
+If there is no job in the queue, i.e., $Q(t)=0$, then the DM selects no server; to ease notation, they select the null server $J(t)=\perp$.
+Otherwise, the DM selects a server $J(t)\in\set{K}$